Proxmox: Running OpenCTI

 docker-compose up -d

 Once you've made all of the designated changes to the stack, it's time to update the stack with your changes.
-Pressing this button will redploy the entire stack, so be patient while all of the changes are loaded and your containers are deployed.
+This will redploy the entire stack, so be patient while all of the changes are loaded and your containers are deployed.

 Verify HTTPS Functionality